Ficool

 Shen Han turned away.
 "You won't get away with this."

 That night, he couldn't sleep.
-He sat in the study, moonlight cold on his face, the cursed letter burning in his thoughts.
+He sat in the study, the cursed letter burning in his thoughts.
 He wanted to believe it was forged, but he knew his father's handwriting as well as his own.

-At dawn, he found himself in the training yard, sword in hand.
-He cut through the air with ferocity.
-Each swing carried frustration, betrayal, and helplessness.
-When he finally stopped, breath ragged, he turned and saw Lian Yue standing at the edge of the courtyard, dressed in pale blue, watching him.
+At dawn the next day, he found himself in the training yard, sword in hand.
+He sliced through the air with sharp, forceful strikes, each one fueled by frustration, betrayal, and helplessness.
+When he finally stopped, breathing unevenly, he turned and saw Lian Yue standing at the edge of the courtyard, watching him.

 "Couldn't sleep."